Showing posts sorted by date for query gauntlet. Sort by relevance Show all posts

 The title screen is superb and nicely animated too, which this screenshot fails to show!

-The opening level outside is quite lame but don't enter the dungeon without looking around first...
+The opening level outside is quite lame, but don't enter the dungeon without looking around first...

 Once inside, the game perfectly introduces you to the lighting, puzzles, and monsters.

-The first baddie is this fella but, don't worry because he's really easy to kill.
+The first baddie is this fella, but don't worry because he's really easy to kill.

 Another baddie and some pick-ups too.
 Hang on, is that a key I see?